magistermaks/fabric/wiki/mixins/modify_variable.md

 }
 ```

-If the local variable to be modified cannot be deduced by the mixin (for example when there are multiple locals of the same type) the `index` propery can be used to specify exacly which variable should be modified.
+If the local variable to be modified cannot be deduced by the mixin (for example when there are multiple locals of the same type) the `index` property can be used to specify exactly which variable should be modified.
 The index is one-based and includes method arguments.